 Market risk arises from the possibility that changes in market prices will affect the value of financial instruments of the Company.
-Except for marketable securities, the Company's other financial instruments (cash, accounts receivable, accounts payable and accrued liabilities and due to related party) are not subject to price risk.
+Except for marketable securities, the Company's other financial instruments (cash, amount receivable, accounts payable and accrued liabilities) are not subject to price risk.